SillyBubble/SillyBubble.github.io/content/authors/Cristina/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Alumni
+  - MSc (Alumni)
 ---

 Cristina was a MSc student co-supervised by Sofia, working on *The thickness effect in adhesive bonded joints*.